ultralytics/mkdocs/README.md

 ## ✨ Features

-This plugin seamlessly integrates a variety of valuable features into your MkDocs site:
+This tool seamlessly integrates valuable features into your documentation site:

 - **Meta Tag Generation**: Automatically creates meta description and image tags using the first paragraph and image found on each page, crucial for SEO and social previews.
 - **Keyword Customization**: Allows you to define specific meta keywords directly within your Markdown front matter for targeted SEO.